 I.: When will the halls of residence appear at Mikhailovskaya Dacha?
 What is the planned time period for completing the whole project?

 M.K.: Today, when the construction of student halls of residence and the Chamberlain’s Building for the administrative staff has not yet been completed, it would be premature to speak about the finishing date of construction.
 600 million roubles were allocated to the University in 2016 for the purpose of completing the construction of the halls of residence.
-In 2011 alone, the construction of three unfinished halls of residence was stopped, and one of them, consisting of 9 buildings, is at the highest degree of completion.
+In 2011 alone, the construction of three unfinished halls of residence was stopped.
+One of them, consisting of nine buildings, is at the highest degree of completion.
 Now the funds will be committed to its construction, and this year we plan to finish at least two of the nine buildings.
-If the Government finds a way to allocate to SPbU additional funds for the completion and putting into service of all nine buildings of the halls of residence (they belong to the second start-up facility), 600 students of our University will be able to move in there already in 2017.
+If the Government finds a way to allocate to St Petersburg University additional funds for completing and putting into service all nine buildings of the halls of residence (they belong to the second start-up facility), 600 students of our University will be able to move in there by 2017.

 As for the other two buildings of the halls of residence, which belong to the third start-up facility and are designed to accommodate 300 and 350 people respectively, only the so-called “zero cycle” — excavation, drainage, foundation work — has been completed for them, so the completion of their construction is planned for subsequent years.

 M.K.: Undoubtedly.
 I would like to stress the following: the very fact that the Russian government, under the current difficult economic situation, allocated funds to the University for building new halls of residence is highly significant.
 This is a sign that our work has been highly appreciated.
-President Vladimir Putin, as well as Sergei Ivanov, the Chief of Staff of the Presidential Executive Office, Chairman of the Board of Trustees for the Graduate School of Management, St. Petersburg State University, and the Deputy Prime Minister of the Russian Federation Olga Golodets, who visited the new campus in 2015 year, praised the results of our work (see Russian President Vladimir Putin visited the new SPbU Mikhailovskaya Dacha campus and talked to students; Olga Golodets: “Development of human capital assets is our top priority”).
-The fact that we were able to successfully complete the construction of the first start-up facility has proved the following: we know how to optimize the design solutions in order to get the desired result.
+President Vladimir Putin, as well as Sergei Ivanov, the Chief of Staff of the Presidential Executive Office, Chairman of the Board of Trustees for the Graduate School of Management, St Petersburg State University, and Olga Golodets, the Deputy Prime Minister of the Russian Federation, who visited the new campus in 2015 year, praised the results of our work (see Russian President Vladimir Putin visited the new St Petersburg University Mikhailovskaya Dacha campus and talked to students; Olga Golodets: “Development of human capital assets is our top priority”).
+The fact that we were able to successfully complete the construction of the first start-up facility has proved the following: we know how to optimise design solutions in order to get the desired result.
 Therefore, we will be able to spend the funds efficiently when building the halls of residence.

 I.: You have compared Mikhailovskaya Dacha with a “smart” home.
 What modern information technologies are already in use and what opportunities do they create for university students?

-M.K.: Today, the new SPbU campus is outfitted with cutting-edge equipment, and some of the information technologies used here have no equals anywhere in Russia.
-In future, when the construction work is completed, the campus will become a truly “smart” home for our students and teachers: all the systems (lighting and heating, burglar and fire alarms, etc.) will work simultaneously, and it will be possible to operate the equipment of the entire campus from literally one control room.
+M.K.: Today, the new St Petersburg University campus is outfitted with cutting-edge equipment, and some of the information technologies used here have no equals anywhere in Russia.
+In the future, when the construction work is completed, the campus will become a truly “smart” home for our students and teachers: all the systems (lighting and heating, burglar and fire alarms, etc.) will work simultaneously, and it will be possible to operate the equipment of the entire campus from literally one control room.